CheaterEater-RM/LOS-Check/README.md

 - **Moving pawn tracking**: Overlay redraws as pawn moves to new cells
 - **Combat Extended support**: Auto-detected soft dependency, uses cover height system

-## Installation

-1. Subscribe on Steam Workshop, or download and extract to your RimWorld Mods folder
-2. Enable Harmony and LOS Check in the mod list
-3. Harmony must load before this mod

 ## Usage

 ### Quick start